 Q: Who are the instructors for the technician ham radio class?

-A: All instructors are members of The Alexandria Amateur Radio Club and hold Extra Class amateur radio licenses.
+A: All instructors are members of the Alexandria Radio Club and hold Extra Class amateur radio licenses.

 Q: Do I need a radio to attend the class?